tnibert/Panzer-Deathmatch-3D/README.txt

 To build:
-Only built and tested on Ubuntu Linux 18.10.
+Only built on Ubuntu Linux 18.10.
+Tested on Ubuntu Linux 18.10 and Windows 10.
 Need to have at least Godot 3.1 installed with Mono C# support.
 From Linux console, run ./build.sh.
+You will need to modify the $GODOT variable in the script to reference your Godot binary.